anti-ltd/Clonk-iOS/README.md

 > A custom iOS keyboard you can make completely your own — 30 built-in themes
 > (including a Liquid Glass collection for iOS 26), four layouts, offline
-> autocomplete and autocorrect, an emoji keyboard, clipboard history, a quick
+> autocomplete and autocorrect, swipe typing, custom keys, clipboard history, a
-> notepad, and a full custom-theme builder.
-Private by default: it works
+> quick notepad, calculator, custom Python actions, and a full custom-theme
-> completely without Full Access, and never phones home.
-The iOS sibling of
+> builder.
+Private by default: it works completely without Full Access, and never
-> clonk-macos.
+> phones home.
+The iOS sibling of clonk-macos.

 ---